chazzdesign/link-snitch/README.md

 #### Creating a base in Airtable

-*In this step you'll create and setup an Airtable base to collect all the links*
+*In this step you'll create and set up an Airtable base to collect all the links*

 1. Go to [Airtable](https://airtable.com) and create a new base using `Import a spreadsheet`
 2. Pick the option to create the table using a CSV file and use the [aritable.csv](airtable.csv) file in this repo